Syncthing Relay Node: A Regular Client Is Enough

 - Hardware costs: Running a dedicated discovery/relay server versus running a standard Syncthing client has almost no difference in server resource requirements (CPU, memory).
 A $5/month entry-level VPS is more than sufficient, and you can even use Oracle Cloud’s free tier for zero cost.

 - Time costs: This is where the biggest difference lies.
 Configuring and maintaining dedicated servers requires more time and effort to learn and troubleshoot.
 The “client hub” solution’s configuration time is almost zero because it’s just the standard client you’re already familiar with.
-Your time is very valuable.
+Time is also a cost.

 - Added value: This is where the “client hub” solution completely wins.
 For the same money (or even less time), you get not just a synchronization mediator, but also: